-We submitted the Furoscix NDA to the FDA for approval under 505(b)(2) of the FDCA.
+We submitted our NDA for FUROSCIX incorporating the sc2Wear Infusor to the FDA in August 2017 for approval under 505(b)(2) of the FDCA.
 If the FDA approves a competitor's application for a product candidate or drug-device combination product before our application for a similar product candidate or drug-device combination product, and grants such competitor a period of exclusivity, the FDA may take the position that it cannot approve our 505(b)(2) application for a similar product candidate until the exclusivity period expires.
-Additionally, even if our 505(b)(2) application for Furoscix is approved first, we may still be subject to competition from other producers of heart failure and infectious disease therapies with approved products or approved 505(b) (2) NDAs for different conditions of use that would not be restricted by any grant of exclusivity to us.
+Additionally, even if our 505(b)(2) application for FUROSCIX is approved first, we may still be subject to competition from other producers of heart failure and infectious disease therapies with approved products or approved 505(b)(2) NDAs for different conditions of use that would not be restricted by any grant of exclusivity to us.

 The widespread acceptance of currently available therapies with which our product candidates will compete may limit market acceptance of our product candidates even if commercialized.
 Oral medication and IV drug delivery are currently available treatments for heart failure and are widely accepted in the medical community and have a long history of use.
 For example, the use of IV furosemide to treat decompensation in heart failure patients is well-established and has received widespread market acceptance.
-These treatments will compete with our Furoscix product candidate, if approved, and the established use of IV furosemide may limit the potential for Furoscix to receive widespread acceptance if commercialized.
+These treatments will compete with our FUROSCIX product candidate, if approved, and the established use of IV furosemide may limit the potential for FUROSCIX to receive widespread acceptance if commercialized.